ekvll/effektprognoser/README.md

 ./scripts/config.sh
 ```

-which tells you to define the path to where the SQLite tables kept.
+which tells you to define the path to where the SQLite tables are kept.

+The configuration is only needed to be ran once, as long as SQLite tables are not moved and no sub-directories are deleted or moved.
+In such case you should rerun the configuration.

 ##### Execute processing pipelines